mschmidtkorth/logseq-msk-docs/pages/Zotero.md

   **Requirements**
   The Zotero integration requires using the _Zotero Sync_.
 This free functionality stores your library items on Zotero server.
   If you are not using Zotero Sync enabled, you could use
-  1. [logseq x zetero](https://github.com/aljedaxi/logseq-zotero/), a 3rd-party plugin for Logseq.
+  1. [logseq x zetero](https://github.com/aljedaxi/logseq-zotero/), a third-party [[plugin]] for Logseq.
 The plugin is going to access your local Zotero library and store it in Markdown files.
 You can then simply reference these Markdown files as you would any other Logseq page.
-  1. [Zotero-mdnotes](https://argentinaos.com/zotero-mdnotes/), a 3rd-party app to export your Zotero metadata to Markdown files.
+  1. [Zotero-mdnotes](https://argentinaos.com/zotero-mdnotes/), a third-party app to export your Zotero metadata to Markdown files.
 You can then simply reference these Markdown files as you would any other Logseq page.
   #+END_WARNING
 - **USAGE**
 	- One-time setup